Executives, you might NOT be maximizing LinkedIn in a way that will help get you hired.

 There’s no way around it – employers will be trolling LinkedIn for information about you, even if you’ve already sent your resume to them to review.
 The problem comes in when your job history, core competencies, or achievements appear different online than on paper.
 (Lest you think this is rare, I can assure you it’s very common among executives with decades of experience.)

-After creating both your resume and your LinkedIn Profile, I recommend printing them out, and reviewing information such as job dates, dollar figures, education, achievements, job titles, and employer names SIDE-BY-SIDE.
+After writing both your LinkedIn Profile and your resume, I recommend printing them out, and reviewing information such as job dates, dollar figures, education, achievements, job titles, and employer names SIDE-BY-SIDE.
 You’ll be able to spot any discrepancies quickly.

 In addition, reviewing the profile this way allows you to see if it delivers the same value proposition message as your resume.